What is intent engineering?

 - Objective: Users abandon onboarding at step 3 (address entry) because the form requires 6 fields when auto-complete could reduce it to 1.
 This costs ~200 signups/week.

 - Edge Cases: If the geocoding API is unavailable, fall back to the existing manual form.
-Addresses outside the supported regions show a clear "not yet available" message.
+Addresses outside supported regions show a clear "not yet available" message.
 PO Box addresses must still be enterable manually.

 - Verification: Integration test confirms geocoding lookup returns results for 5 sample addresses.
 Fallback test confirms the manual form renders when the API returns a 500.
 Load test confirms p95 response time under 300ms.